PricingBrew

 “Pricing, We Have a Problem”

-For the past few weeks, I’ve been listening to an excellent podcast that covers the Apollo 13 mission in great detail–which, incidentally, happened 50 years ago this week.
+55 years ago, the Apollo 13 mission–a successful failure as many refer to it as–occurred.
 If you’re not a space buff like me, this was the mission to the moon that nearly ended in disaster, but was saved thanks to some quick thinking and ingenuity from engineers and mission control.
-Back in 1995, a great movie starring Tom Hanks covered the story as well.
+Back in 1995 (30 years ago…which makes me feel quite old), a great movie starring Tom Hanks covered the story as well.

 There are many angles to the story, but one that has always fascinated me is how Mission Control responded.
 The engineers at NASA were great at anticipating problems—with procedures and contingencies for just about everything.
 Unfortunately, they didn’t anticipate the cascade of problems that would be created when an electrical spark caused Oxygen Tank 2 to explode 56 hours into the mission.